focusretreatcenter/website/content/2022/programming.md

 +++
-title = "Programming Retreats for 2022"
+title = "Programming Retreat"
 +++

-This is an immersive project/learning retreat for software developers.
+This is an immersive project/learning retreat for software developers, game developers, creative coders, generative artists.
 You will spend your time on retreat working on a specific project or learning a particular subject.
 You will be surrounded by a community of supportive peers doing similar work.

-## Dates: August 1 to 21
+## Dates: August 1 to 21, 2022

 The retreat will run for 3 weeks.
 Monday August 1 will be a travel/arrival day.
 Sunday August 21 will be departure and travel home.